Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 While updating new information, many users neglect to remove older Google posts or photos that are no longer valid.

-If you had a new year’s sale at the start of the year, you must remove any related posts soon.
+If you had a New Year’s sale at the start of the year, you must remove any related posts soon.
 Don’t assume that your customers will understand that the promotional offers aren’t valid in the later months.

 3. Stuffing Keywords